axelarnetwork/amplifier-advisory-committee/src/chains/solana/REPORT.md

 the community proposes changes following the [Solana Improvement Document (SIMD)](https://github.com/solana-foundation/solana-improvement-documents) format.
-Validators signal their stance by voting on a proposed change in a nonbinding, advisory manner, whereas the final decision occurs when validators choose which software version to run.
+Validators signal their stance by voting on a proposed change in a non-binding, advisory manner, whereas the final decision occurs when validators choose which software version to run.
 Solana stakers participate indirectly by delegating their voting rights to validators.